syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 ## Customizing pop-up layouts

-You can customize the entire view of the pop-up by loading the templates or custom views for the header, body, and footer.
+You can customize the entire view of the pop-up by loading the templates or custom views for the header, body and footer.

 ### Header customization